 - Talk to colleagues instead of writing emails

 - Avoid the car and walk

 - Do housework and gardening

 These are basic ideas that help people move more.

-Nonetheless, the question here is how these planned activities still differ from a workout.
+Nonetheless, the question is how these planned activities differ from a workout.

-According to the studies mentioned above, what makes NEAT different is the unconsciousness factor.
+According to the studies above, the unconsciousness factor makes NEAT different.

 When I incorporate small fitness exercises into my daily routine, that is just as much planned training.